-In terms of what it deals with, it’s essentially a critical thinking course, which focuses on eight areas of knowledge that are connected (but not limited) to your IB Diploma subjects.
+In terms of what it deals with, it’s essentially a critical thinking course, which focuses on five areas of knowledge, and five optional themes that are connected (but not limited) to your IB Diploma subjects.
 It deals with the nature of knowledge – epistemology – so it has a ‘philosophical’ angle, and draws on the ideas of many famous thinkers from the present and the past history.
 It’s probably best understood by looking at its aims, the fundamental one of which is simple: to help you think in a clearer and more structured way.

 Assessment in TOK

-Finally, assessment.
-You’ll be assessed in two ways in your second year of the course.
-First you’ll write an essay, which will be externally marked.
-You get to choose from a list of 6 titles, and given time in class and at home to complete it.
-Then you’ll give an oral presentation in class that will be marked by your teacher.
-Together with your extended essay, their combined grade will contribute to the 3 ‘extra’ points to your overall Diploma mark out of 45.
+Together with your extended essay, the grade will contribute to the 3 extra points to your overall Diploma mark out of 45.
 Note that you have to pass TOK in order to pass your Diploma.
 Even if you have done amazingly well in your other subjects, you will not be awarded your Diploma is your grade in TOK insufficient.

-In conclusion, TOK is about knowledge questions, about debate, about forming opinions, and about trying to improve the way we structure our thoughts and ideas.
+TOK is about asking questions about what we know, about listening to the opinions and perspectives of others, about forming evidence-based opinions, and about trying to improve the way we structure our thoughts and ideas.
 It is about being critical but not cynical, interested but also objective, well-informed but not opinionated.
 It is about encouraging the process that Maria Mitchell talked about when she said: